tuhiproject/tuhi/README.md

       Sent when the search has stopped.
 An argument of 0 indicates a successful termination of the search process, either when a device has been paired or the timeout expired.

+      If the errno is -EAGAIN, the daemon is already searching for devices on behalf of another client.
+In this case, this client should wait for the Searching property to change and StartSearching() once the property is set to False.

       Once this signal has been sent, all devices announced through PairableDevice signals should be considered invalidated.
 Attempting to